redhat-openstack/openstack-puppet-modules/README.markdown

 ### Ports

-To change the port OpenDaylight's northbound listens on for REST API calls, use the `odl_rest_port` param.
+To change the port on which OpenDaylight's northbound listens for REST API calls, use the `odl_rest_port` param.
 This was added because OpenStack's Swift project uses a conflicting port.

 ```puppet